timm/ezr/docs/about.md

   xys[-1].hi =  1E30
   return xys
 ```
+Secondly, if we are after $N$ bins, and one bin has less that $1/N$ rows, then we should merge it with its
+neighbor.
+Similarly, we should merge if the diversity of the merged distribution is not worse than the
+two parts.
+Here, we measure diversity using entropy, which is a measure of the effort required
+to recreate a signal

+- e.g. in a array with 32 items, if the first 8 items represent elephants and the last
+4 items represent lions, then the probabilities of our two animals are $p_1=8/32=0.25$ and
+$p_2=4/31=1/8$ respectively.
+- If we search of our animals using a binary chop, then that will require up to $\log_2(p_i)$ steps.
+- Hence, the expected value of the effort required to recreate our animals is $\sum_i p_i\log_2(p_i)$
+    (which is called the entropy).
+- The

+animal, times the effort required to find them
-Secondly,  if two adjacent bins have poor scores,  we may as well merge them (since one bad idea is easier to manage than two).
+Secondly,  if t adjacent bins have poor scores,
+we may as well merge them (since one bad idea is easier to manage than two).
 To implement this, we
   - collect all the scored for one column,
   - then say 10% times max score is "enough"
   - then merge adjacent bins if they do not have "enough"